 Leaves are unfurling, flowers are blooming, the grass needs cutting every other day and the skies are thick with pollen.
 Spring and Summer are a living hell for those who suffer with seasonal allergies.

-Headaches, itchy nose, throat, and red irritated eyes, sneezing and a blocked and runny nose can make the Summer months a misery.
-Suffered resort to a variety of across-the-counter remedies to dampen down their bodies allergic response but improvements are temporary and many are left feeling drowsy as a side-effect of the medicines and sprays they use.
+A blocked itchy nose, red irritated eyes, constant sneezing and a blocked and runny nose can make the Summer months a misery.
+Sufferers resort to a variety of across-the-counter remedies to dampen down their body’s allergic reaction to pollen but improvements are temporary and many are left feeling drowsy as a side-effect of the medicines and sprays they use.

-” I wasn’t sure acupuncture would make a difference but as it was February and I was already sneezing constantly I was prepared to tray anything.
+” I wasn’t sure acupuncture would make a difference but as it was February and I was already sneezing constantly I was prepared to try anything.

 ” From my first session I could smell better and my nose was no longer dry and cracked.
 It’s been six months now and I am almost symptom free and have not yet used any medication.”

-Acupuncture works by reducing the local effects of the allergic reaction to pollen by helping the mucous membranes inside the nose and sinuses to reduce inflammation and mucous.
+Acupuncture works by relieving stress, reducing the local effects of the allergic reaction to pollen by helping the mucous membranes inside the nose and sinuses to down regulate inflammation and reduce the production of mucous.
 Acupuncture points which support the adrenals, help the liver to detox and support the immune system have the best long-term effect.

-Rest, good sleep, reducing stress; cutting down on sugar, often dairy and especially chocolate, coffee and other stimulants can greatly improve and reduce symptoms and daily use of acupressure points around the sinuses and specific adrenal and liver points also help patients maintain improvements between sessions.
+Rest, good sleep, reducing stress; cutting down on sugar, often dairy and especially chocolate, coffee and other ‘high histamine’ foods like fermented and cured foods all greatly improve and reduce symptoms.